 Selling the Free Trial

-The next area for improvement in this cold call example for cybersecurity is that the salesperson tries to close the prospect for the free trial and it is too early for that.
+The next area for improvement in this cold call example for cybersecurity is that the salesperson tries to close the prospect for the free trial, but it is too early for that.
 Even though a free trial is free in terms of cost, it is still too early to try to sell that when you have only spoken to someone for a few seconds on a cold call.